subhransusharma/TVMAZE-VUE/README.md

 `$ npm run serve`

+Run unit test cases

+`$ npm run test:unit`

 ## Built With

 VueJS (2.6.11) - JavaScript framework for building user interfaces vue-router (3.6.5) - Router for Vue js tailwindcss - Open source CSS framework which provides utility CSS classes API - https://api.tvmaze.com

+Initially when I started the application, I thought of developing it using Vue 2, vue-router for routing, tailwind css for styling jest and vue-util-test for testing.
+As I progressed I started the application in a scratch pad developing the application in pages.Later I moved the components to various smaller components.

+## Areas of Improvement

+The component design should have been made using atoms/molecules/organism and pages strucuture , segregating each smaller components to atoms and molecules and which would be used by organism and pages.

 ## Screenshots